 If you plant a Chinese chestnut tree, your neighbors will probably ask the inevitable question: “What are Chinese chestnuts?”
 A full answer includes both the tree of that name and the nut of that tree.

-Chinese chestnut trees (Castanea mollissima) are medium tall trees with spreading branches.
+Chinese chestnut trees (Castanea mollissima) are medium height trees with spreading branches.
 The leaves are glossy and dark green.
 The tree produces delicious and edible nuts called chestnuts or Chinese chestnuts.

-Chestnuts grow on the trees inside spikey burs, each about an inch in diameter.
+Chestnuts grow on the trees inside spikey burs, each about an inch (2.5 cm.) in diameter.
 When the nuts are ripe, the burs fall from the trees and split open on the ground beneath.
-Each bur holds at least one and sometimes as many as three shiny brown nuts.
+Each bur holds at least one and sometimes as many as three shiny, brown nuts.

 Chinese vs. American Chestnuts